visiongaiatechnology/wpkeyvault/README.md

 ## ⚠️ Important Security Notice

 ```
-⚠️  VGT Key Vault derives its master key from WordPress salts.
+⚠️  VGT Key Vault derives its master key from all 8 WordPress salts.

-    If you change AUTH_SALT or SECURE_AUTH_KEY in wp-config.php,
+    If you change any salt constant in wp-config.php,
     ALL stored ciphertexts become permanently unreadable.

     Before migration or salt rotation:
     1. Decrypt and export all keys from the Vault Dashboard
-    2. Rotate salts
+    2. Rotate salts in wp-config.php
-    3. Re-import keys into the new Vault
+    3. Re-import keys into the new Vault instance

+    Note: If wp-config.php constants are absent or empty,
+    V3.1.0 automatically falls back to a DB-stored salt and wp_hash().
+    The plugin will not crash on hardened or non-standard configurations.
 ```

 ---